 The cryptocurrency market had a rough start to the year with major cryptocurrencies losing up to 50% of their value in a brutal crypto crash.
 The recent crypto dip is not the first of its kind and it has frequently hit the market every while.
 We can recall the big drop seen between May and July 2021 when Bitcoin losses exceeded 45%.

 Volatility is a defining feature of the cryptocurrency market.
 The devastating unexpected drops highlight the high-risk tolerance that crypto traders should have.
 In fact, not all investors are able to tolerate a double-digit decline in a matter of weeks.
 That’s why crypto trading is a bumpy ride.

-However, the crypto market still dominates its rank as one of the most promising investment destinations due to the technological advancements and the widening use of digital money.
+However, the crypto market still dominates its rank as one of the most promising investment destinations due to technological advancements and the widening use of digital money.
 The interest in cryptocurrencies is never affected by their volatile nature, many investors are still interested in cryptocurrency trading despite the highly volatile prices.
-Check What if You’ve Invested in Cryptocurrencies One Year Ago?

 So, what caused the crypto crash in early 2022?
 Many factors contributed to the recent price dive; high leverage is the top factor.
-Estimated leverage ratio for Bitcoin hit a new all-time high in early January, according to CryptoQuant’s analytic data.
-The elevated leverage ratio has pushed BTC price off a cliff and raised concerns about market liquidations in light of price declines.
+The estimated leverage ratio for Bitcoin hit a new all-time high in early January, according to CryptoQuant’s analytic data.
+The elevated leverage ratio has pushed BTC prices off a cliff and raised concerns about market liquidations in light of price declines.

-Fragility of crypto sentiment has its role as well.
+The fragility of crypto sentiment has its role as well.
 Crypto influences and advocates are able to spur price volatility by just tweeting.
-Capital inflows and outflows are largely affected by sentiment levels surrounding the cryptocurrencies.
+Capital inflows and outflows are largely affected by sentiment levels surrounding cryptocurrencies.